This article focused on the best camping spots in Australia!

 If you want a powered site in a lovely bush setting, close to the ocean with all the facilities you need, then Marion Bay is worth a visit.
 This area has miles and miles of beautiful, pristine beaches, and coral reefs which are easily explored at low tide.
 If you enjoy swimming, diving, surfing, or fishing, then this spectacular bay must be right at the top of your list.

-Have you camp around Australia?
-What are your favorite spots?
+Do you camp on your trips?
+What are your favorite camping spots in Australia?